 Liam: I especially like slamming the mono room mics.

 Paul: I might also end up gating my mono room mics to a snare, if the kick doesn’t sound great when I’m heavily compressing it.
 I find it especially useful if the drum kit is isolated in the song, as it allows me to avoid the flamming sound created by the kick when it’s being compressed.

 What are some of the compressors you turn to when slamming drum room mics during recording?

 Paul: The Urei 1176 or Distressor, if your really want to slam things.
-I’d put Distrssors on the kick and snare, since the DBX doesn’t have attack and release times, which can cause it to kill the snare too easily.
-The Alan Smart C1 on rooms mics is good.
+I put Distressors on the kick and snare, since the dbx 160A doesn’t have attack and release times, which can cause it to kill the snare too easily.
+The Alan Smart C1 on rooms mics is good too.

 Do you guys tend to switch pre-amps when recording different sound sources?

 Liam: Yeah.
 Pre-amps are interesting.
 Through time and experience, you figure out what works for what.
-API pre-amps sound great on guitars, as they add punch and grit.
+API pre-amps sound great on guitars, since they add punch and grit.

 Paul: API’s are great on drums for the same reason.
 I think people put a lot of emphasis on mic pres, which can be a bit unjustified at times.
-Some people get a bit hung-up on the idea of it.
-They get hung up on the mic pre, but not on the tuning of the toms.
+They get hung up on the mic pre, but not on the tuning of their toms.
 I’ve had sessions where producers and other engineers say “I want this mic pre“, and after I’ve set it up, they put very little effort into what they’re actually recording at the source.
 Generally, Neves sound good on vocals.
-The SSL J series don’t do distortion that great, whereas the Neve can be driven to a nice point.
+The SSL J-series doesn’t do distortion that great, whereas the Neve can be driven to a nice point.

 Do you use any ShadowHills products at all?